message/iata/ES.md

 - deadheading crew.
 3. Residents of the United Kingdom arriving from the United Kingdom must have:
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or
-- a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days and at least 14 days before arrival; or
+- a COVID-19 vaccination certificate showing that:
+- they were fully vaccinated at least 14 days and at most 270 days before arrival; or
-- a COVID-19 vaccination certificate showing that they received a booster dose.
+- they were fully vaccinated and received a booster dose.
+Vaccines accepted are AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 This does not apply to:
 - passengers younger than 12 years;
 - deadheading crew.